What are the must sees in Nova Scotia?

 Between the scenic areas around the province and the port-city lifestyle in the modern and historic blend of urban living in Halifax, you’ll be ready to pack your bags and become a Bluenoser (nickname for a person from Nova Scotia).

 With a more relaxed lifestyle and a bustling trade and tourism industry, there are opportunities for aspiring entrepreneurs, freelancers, and tradespeople abound.

 Fun fact: Nova Scotia’s South Shore is one of the rare “Blue Zones” in the world where an unusually high percentage of people live to over 100 years old…

 Once you go to Nova Scotia, you’ll never be able to live far from the sea again!

 Like this post about what not to miss in Nova Scotia?
 Pin it!

-Featured image: Peggy’s Cove, one of the places not to miss when traveling to Nova Scotia.
+Featured image: Peggy’s Cove, one of the places not to miss when you visit Nova Scotia.